jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 ### Yeah - ok.
 But GZIP fixes the issue you are trying to fix?

 For the most part - it does.
-But we are trying to squeeze for the most we can get here
+But we are trying to squeeze out every byte we can.

 | Type             | Size (MB) | Size Reduction (MB) | Size Reduction (%) | Information Lost (%) |
 | :--------------- | :-------: | :-----------------: | :----------------: | -------------------: |